Skip to Main Content

 2025 Tecnica Ski Boots

-The Zero G is a super solid touring boot and these adjustments bring it even further into that category (and away from the hybrid use-case that some of us have been trying to justify for years based on their great ski-ability).
+The Zero G is a super solid touring boot, and these adjustments bring it further into that category (and away from the hybrid use-case that some of us have been trying to justify for years).
 Case in point: the new boots are 100 grams lighter.

 Last but not least, ALL boots get a new CAS Liner that’s a bit comfier out of the box and has a better anatomical fit around the ankle, in addition to a new buckle design scattered across the line.